 Bald eagles can breed as early as 4 to 5 years of age, but in healthy populations may not breed until much older (USFWS 2011).
-The breeding period for bald eagles varies throughout their range and can often be influenced by weather but typically begins between January and mid-March with courtship and nest initiation, and ends when young fledge sometime in June or July (Jackman and Jenkins 2004).
+The breeding period for bald eagles varies throughout their

+7 Dominant or co-dominant trees are the most significant trees, in terms of size, within a stand of timber. range and can often be influenced by weather but typically begins between January and mid-March with courtship and nest initiation, and ends when young fledge sometime in June or July (Jackman and Jenkins 2004).
 Table 2.2-1 outlines breeding chronology in northern California.